DCSO/balboa/backend/PROTOCOL.md

 }
 ```

-dependent on the value of the `type` field the `encoded_message` field contains
+Depending on the value of the `type` field, the `encoded_message` field contains
 the actual *inner* [msgpack][1] encoded message (using msgpack encoded data in
 `encoded_message` is not mandatory, could be plain text json as well).

-all messages are delivered asynchronous and are not explicitly ack'ed.
+All messages are delivered in an asynchronous fashion and are not explicitly ack'ed.

 [1]: https://msgpack.org/